 The arithmetic operators represent the operations of addition, subtraction, multiplication, division, modulo and remainder.
 Operands of these operators shall be of integer values (including derivations of integer) or floating-point numbers (including derivations of float, containing numeric values only), except for mod and rem which shall be used with integer (including derivations of integer) types only.

-NOTE: The special float values infinity, -infinity and not_a_number are not to be used with arithmetic operators.
+The usage of the special float values infinity, -infinity and not_a_number in arithmetic operators shall follow the rules defined in ANSI/IEEE 754 [6].

 With integer types, the result type of arithmetic operations is integer.
 With float types, the result type of arithmetic operations is float.